-Unlike many mammals and birds, frogs do not go through a series of flamboyant and elaborate mating rituals.
-There is no preening or prancing; males grab the closest female as they arrive at the site.
+Unlike many mammals and birds, frogs do not go through a series of unique and elaborate mating rituals; There is no preening or prancing; males grab the closest female as they arrive at the site.

 The male jumps on the female’s back before wrapping their forelimbs around her body.
 They then grip the nuptial pads in a position called amplexus.

 Males externally fertilize the eggs released by the female into the water.
 Females can lay over 2000 eggs at this time.
 The female presses her forelimbs on her abdomen while the male fertilizes them with sperm.
 Amplexus can take several seconds or even as long as a month.
 This usually takes place on the water.